cs-uob/COMSM0085/exercises/part1/src/posix4/concurrent.md

 This might mess up the last line on your terminal a bit, but you can reset it with Control+L.
 The first command sets a shell variable to the ANSI escape character.
 The second line redirects standard error (`2>`) to a subprocess (`>(...)`) which calls the stream editor `sed` to replace each line with the line surrounded by `\e[32m` (set colour to green) and `\e[0m` (reset colour).
 This will make the standard error lines appear in green.

-Incidentally, some versions of sed support the `\e` escape sequence directly, or at least the version `\x1b` that creates a character from its ASCII code in hexadecimal, but alpine's sed does not so you need the shell variable trick with a fall back to octal (033) notation!
+Incidentally, some versions of sed support the `\e` escape sequence directly, or at least the version `\x1b` that creates a character from its ASCII code in hexadecimal, but some versions do not, so you need the shell variable trick with a fall back to octal (033) notation!
 |||

 And now for the interesting part:

   - Make two named pipes (FIFOs) with `mkfifo up` and `mkfifo down`.
   - You will need two terminals open for the following.
-Either ssh into your alpine machine a second time or, better still, use tmux (`Control+B, %` opens a second terminal beside the first one; you can use `Control+B, Left` and `Control+B, Right` to switch between them).
+Either ssh into your Debian box a second time or, better still, use tmux (`Control+B, %` opens a second terminal beside the first one; you can use `Control+B, Left` and `Control+B, Right` to switch between them).
   - Run the program with `./ipc1 > down < up` to redirect standard input and output to the pipes.
 This blocks (exercise: which statement is it currently blocking on?).
   - In the second terminal, run `bc < down > up`.